paridebroggi/paridebroggi.github.io/index.md

 layout: home
 title: Home
 ---
-Here is a list of features I wish existed.
-My small way to give back to the product community that inspires me every day ❤️.
+Here’s a list of features I wish existed.
+A small way of giving back to the product community that inspires me every day ❤️.